Seaweed in a dream swaying underwater toward refracted light with legs entangled

 You are in the water.
 Swimming, or trying to.
 But something pulls you down — seaweed catches your legs, your arms, slows your movement.
 Fear.
 The urge to break free.
 Or the impossibility of doing so.

-Your Guardian speaks through this image, confronting what holds him in place.
+Your Guardian speaks here, confronting what holds it in place.
 Seaweed wrapping around your legs points to emotional anchors: attachments, patterns, memories that quietly keep you in place.
 Not maliciously — simply alive, simply existing, simply tangled in your movement.

 Ask yourself: “What is quietly keeping me from moving forward — what attachment, pattern, or unfinished thing is wrapping itself around my legs?”